giftnuss/foodsharing/chat/README.md

 This is because the same user can be logged in across different browsers and different devices – every browser will have their own cookies, and therefore have their own session id.

-## Why does a session have many Sockets?
+## Why does a session have many connections/sockets?
 A session is always tied to a browser.
 If you log in to a site, you are still logged in on other tabs or windows, unless it's a private one.
 Sockets are tied to instances of the client.
 Every tab or window executes an own instance of the client.
 Because one browser can have many windows or tabs, one session can have many sockets.